-ItemDefinition elements are created by dragging a icon from the DMN Toolbox onto a DMN diagram.
+ItemDefinition elements are created by dragging a litem Definition licon from the DMN Toolbox page onto a DMN diagram.

 The core properties of an ItemDefinition element are accessed via the DMN Expression window.

 To open the DMN Expression window for an ItemDefinition Element: